-Over the weekend we made some last-minute plans to get away from the everyday hustle and bustle of Beijing.
-We love our little apartment, and the surrounding neighborhood, but sometimes a break from the things you love is pretty refreshing.
+Over the weekend, we made some last-minute plans to get away from the everyday hustle and bustle of Beijing.

 If you’re traveling from Beijing, and not driving, then travelling by Bullet train is really convenient.
 It takes about thirty minutes from Beijing to Tianjin.
-(Honestly, it’s so fast, it won’t even feel like thirty minutes).
-Unlike flying first class, riding first class in the train is extremely cheap, so treat yo’self!
-Ride first class!
-I promise you will not regret it, especially since the rest of the train is extremely crowded.
+Honestly, it’s so fast, it won’t even feel like thirty minutes.

-After hotpot, we decided to walk to our hotel, Holiday Inn.
-(A lot of the attractions are within walking distance of some hotels.)
+After hotpot, we decided to walk to Holiday Inn.
+A lot of the attractions are within walking distance of some hotels.

 Joy City is a nice mall that has a lot of stores to choose from.
 Mostly they are brands I never heard of before China, but there were some I recognized.
-It has a really nice Starbucks, with a lot places to sit (unfortunately, not many are available sometimes because there are so many people.)
+It has a really nice Starbucks, with a lot places to sit.
+Unfortunately, most may not be available because there are so many people.

 As far as shopping malls go, this mall is pretty standard.
 On one of the floors it has a phone charging station, which is powered by peddling.
 It’s pretty cool!